Swendude/JS-functions/index.md

 Now we guarantee that our stock stays within reasonable limits.
 If the stock goes beyond these limits the system logs an error message to the user and it does not update the database.

 As you might have noticed, there is a lot of duplicate code here.
 Duplication of code is considered a bad thing, which is stated as the **DRY** principle (Don't Repeat Yourself).
-The code we have here is very **WET** (Write Everything Twice), which is a bad.
+The code we have here is very **WET** (Write Everything Twice), which is bad.

 _Ex 10.
 Why do you think code duplication is a bad thing?_

 Two months later and _fruits.com_ has attracted serious funding.
 There is enough money to increase storage capacity which is now limited to 300 apples instead of only 100.
 Our boss tells us to update the software to reflect this.

-We dive back into the code, spent half and hour to search for all the places where we update the stock and modify the code.
+We dive back into the code, spend half an hour to search for all the places where we update the stock and modify the code.
 It's a quick fix:

 ```javascript
 // Increase stock on delivery